Jeannie Porter - 843-873-6460 ext. 51032

 Students are expected to attend school on time each of the school year’s 180 days.
 Students may not miss more than five (5) days in a ninety (90) day course or ten (10) days in a one-hundred-eighty (180) day course.
 Students must also be in attendance 120 hours in a class to receive credit.
 The principal has the final decision in all matters concerning attendance.
 Days missed because of an approved school function are counted as school related absences.
 All absences of three days or more must be pre-approved by the principal.

 There is no need for parents to call in when student is sick.
 Notes need to be provided upon students return to cover days missed.
-Please turn in all excuse notes to the attendance office in the front office.
+Please turn in all excuse notes to the attendance office on the cafeteria hallway.

 Understanding that circumstances sometime prevent attendance, the Dorchester School District Two Board considers the following absentee situations as lawful absences: